-Those who find winning trading systems early on are far more likely to succeed and become profitable than those who don’t.
+Those who find a winning trading system early on are far more likely to succeed and become profitable than those who don’t.
 In this short post we’ll look at some of the factors to consider in choosing a trading system.

-Trading forex isn’t technically difficult compared to say trading exotic options, structured derivatives or even stocks.
+Trading forex isn’t technically difficult compared to some other markets.
 Even so there are a vast number of variables that impact currency exchange rates (see Figure 1).

 Getting to grips with these factors is a major challenge.
 It’s one that many forex professionals spend their entire careers trying to master.

-For many people, whether or not they become profitable online traders is down to their ability to comprehend these factors.
+For many people, whether or not they become profitable traders is down to their ability to comprehend these factors.
 More importantly, if you are able to turn your insight into a trading system that works for you.

-- Do you really have the capacity and disposition to spend hours monitoring the currency markets?
+- Are you able to spend hours monitoring the currency markets?

-- Do you have the time and know-how to analyze the torrent of economic releases and data which may impact your trades?
+- Will you be able to analyze the economic releases and data which may impact your trades?

 - Do you have a calm, positive mental attitude or would you fret and worry every time a trade goes against you?

-- Do you have enough free capital?
+- Do you have enough money?
 Any money put into trading is “capital at risk” – it should be money you or your family can live without (more).

 - Do you have an alternative income source?
 Trading returns can be highly unpredictable (positive as well as negative).
 This shouldn’t be your only source of income.